 - The previous day, eat dinner a few hours earlier than you normally would.
 I generally finishing about 5pm rather than my normal 9pm.
 Hydrate well, but don’t eat anything else the remainder of the day.

-Every 4-5 hours throughout the day, have a serving of exogenous ketones.
+Every 4-5 hours throughout the day, have a serving of C8 MCTs.

 (This one is optional.
-The benefits are the same with or without this step.)
+The benefits are the same with or without this step...it just makes life a bit easier.)

 Why is this useful when fasting?
-A few reasons: they’re the only energy source that won’t disrupt the beneficial processes of fasting.
-Eating protein or carbs will very quickly stop autophagy and the other beneficial fasting-stimulated metabolic processes.
-Even consuming straight fat like coconut oil or ghee requires the gut and liver to be recruited for processing, which will also slow autophagy.
-Exogenous ketones are absorbed directly from the gut and require no processing before they can be used.
+C8 MCTs are an energy source that won’t disrupt the beneficial processes of fasting.
+Eating protein or carbs will quickly stop autophagy and other beneficial fasting-stimulated metabolic processes.
+Even consuming pure fat like coconut oil or olive oil requires the gut and liver to be recruited for processing, which essentially is a a signal to your cells to slow autophagy.

 Not quite the 36 I’d ideally go for, but those additional 7 hours feel like work.
 The reason this protocol works well is you never have to go to sleep hungry, which can be difficult for some people, myself included.
 If I were to finish eating at 10am the previous day, getting to sleep that night could be a challenge, and it will feel more like I fasted for two days instead of one (way more challenging psychologically).